US television network ABC may have to pay a total fine of $1.4m (£707,000) for airing an episode of NYPD Blue which

 four-letter word were uttered on the air.

-indecency in broadcast programming from punishment.
-The commission also erred, the judges ruled, by holding CBS responsible for the actions of Janet Jackson and Justin Timberlake, who were characterized by the judges as independent contractors hired
+fleeting indecency in broadcast programming from punishment.
+The commission also erred, the judges ruled, by holding CBS responsible for the actions of Janet Jackson and Justin Timberlake, who were characterized by the judges as independent

 Like any agency, the FCC may change its policies without judicial second-guessing, the court said: But it cannot change a well-established course of action without supplying notice of and a reasoned explanation for its policy departure.

-breast.
+right breast.
 The network quickly cut to an aerial shot of the stadium, but not before the image was seen — and in many cases replayed on video recordings — in millions of homes.
-Although the exposure appeared to be pre-planned, CBS said it was surprised by
+Although the exposure appeared to be pre-planned, CBS said it was

 A trio of former Federal Communications Commission chairmen, including the most iconic critic of TV content and a symbol of deregulation, joined to ask the Supreme Court to strip the FCC of its power to regulate indecency entirely, saying that it is on a